johandry/VeDeV/README.md

     $ git clone https://github.com/johandry/vedev && cd vedev

+List the available packer templates to build a box:

+    $ ./vedev.rb list

-Build a machine image from the template in the repository:
+Build a machine image from the template in the repository, there is no need to write the entire name of the distro:

     $ ./vedev.rb build ubuntu-14.1

-To know the available packer templates to build run this:

-    $ ./vedev.rb list

 When you finish, you may clean the packer box with:

     $ ./vedev.rb clean box

-Or, you may delete the packer cache or the vagrant environment with the options 'cache' and 'vagrant'.
-Or clean it all with option 'all'.
+Or, you may delete the packer cache or the vagrant environment with the options 'clean cache' and 'clean vagrant'.
+Or clean it all with 'clean all'.

-Check the build.sh help for more details.
+Check the VeDeV help for more details.

     $ ./vedev.rb help

 When the build is ready you can login to the vagrant box with:

-    $ cd vagrant/ubuntu-14.1* && vagrant ssh
+    $ cd vagrant/ubuntu-14.1* && vagrant up && vagrant ssh

+## TODO

+* Testing: Create a Rake file using ServerSpec to test.
+* Push to Atlas: Once the Vagrant box is ready upload it to Altas (previously VagrantCloud)
+* Add more options to vedev.rb such as start, stop, update, init.
+Improve clean and build options.

+## Thanks

+The creation of the packer templates, scripts and http templates are based on several github projects.
+This is a project I used to learn packer and I thanks to all the developers that publish their work.

+In the same way, every body is free to use what I did to improve it or learn.